Tommy Knight

-Thomas Lawrence Knight (born 22 January 1993) is an English actor best known for playing Luke Smith in The Sarah Jane Adventures and Doctor Who, Kevin Chalk in Waterloo Road, murder victim Caleb "Cal" Bray in Glue and Brodie in Victoria.
+Thomas Lawrence Knight (born 22 January 1993) is an English former actor best known for playing Luke Smith in The Sarah Jane Adventures and Doctor Who, Kevin Chalk in the original run of Waterloo Road, Cal Bray in Glue and Archibald Brodie in Victoria.

-Personal life
+Early and personal life

-Born in Chatham, Kent, Knight is the middle of five siblings (3 boys, 2 girls), all of whom act.
+Born in Chatham, Kent, Knight is the middle of five siblings, all of whom act.
 He attended Delce Junior School in Rochester from year 4 onwards and formerly attended the Sir Joseph Williamson's Mathematical School.

 Knight was in a relationship with Waterloo Road co-star Abby Mavers from 2012 to 2017.